 Dairy-Free Creamy Butternut Squash Pasta is a healthy, comfort food dish that is perfect for the fall season and beyond.
-Butternut squash is transformed into a decadent sauce that is dairy-free that comes with a soup option.
+Butternut squash is transformed into a decadent butternut squash sauce that is dairy-free that can also be used as a soup.
+2 dishes for the price of 1.

 A black bowl filled with butternut squash pasta

-This is my new favorite pasta dish of the season.
+This is my new favorite pasta dish of the butternut squash season.
 When I was testing the recipe I made it twice in 1 week and didn’t get sick of it.

 Cubes of roasted butternut squash